-- Weak positive – slightly elevated pink or red plaques
+- Weakly positive – slightly elevated pink or red plaques

-- Strong positive – marked by papules and vesicles
+- Strongly positive – marked by papules and vesicles

 - Extreme – shown as blisters or ulcers

 Patch tests may not always be conclusive.
-False negatives (no reaction despite an underlying allergy) and false positives (indicating an allergy when there isn’t one) do occur.
+False negatives, in which no reaction arises despite an underlying allergy, as well as false positives, which indicate an allergy when there is not one, can occur.
 Patients can react differently to substances during a test than in everyday exposure, or to the same test performed at different times.